 If you can’t get enough of mystery and suspense from Tony and Anne Hillerman, C.J.
 Box, or Sandi Ault, you won’t be able to put down this pulse-quickening tale set in New Mexico and Arizona.

-A 2018 New Mexico-Arizona Book Awards Finalist
+A 2018 New Mexico-Arizona Book Awards Finalist for Ebook Mystery

 Deception Man is a can’t-put-it-down Southwest suspense tale of fraud and murder poisoning New Mexico’s tourist trade in iconic Native American silver and turquoise jewelry.

 The prevalence of phony handmade Indian artwork and fake turquoise jewelry draws general assignment reporter Cait Zapata into an investigation that traps her in the gunsight of a vengeful killer.